xmrrh/aws-android-social-sample/content/socialapp/cognito/cognito-splash.md

 weight: 11
 ---

 In this tutorial, we will configure a splash page of the app.
-In the splash page, code is added to check the login status of Cognito.
-If there is no existing login information, move to the login main page, and if there is login information, move to the app main page.
+On the splash page, code is added to check the login status.
+If there is no existing login information, the page will be moved to the **LOGIN MAIN** page, and if there is login information, the page will be moved to the **APP MAIN** page.

 Copy the code snippet below to complete the **_ initCognito** method.